-I am pleased to present the Nomination Committee report for the year ended 31 December 2023.
+I am pleased to present the Report of the Nomination Committee (the "Committee") for the year ended 31 December 2024.

 The Role of the Committee

 The Committee's primary responsibilities are to:

 - regularly review the structure, size and composition (including the skills, knowledge, diversity, ethnicity and experience) of the Board; - give full consideration to succession planning for Directors, taking into account the challenges and opportunities facing the Company and the skills and expertise needed on the Board in the future; - using objective criteria, identify and nominate for the approval of the Board, candidates to fill Board vacancies as and when they arise; - review the results of the Board performance evaluation process that relate to the composition and the succession planning of the Board; - make recommendations on the tenure of the Chairman of the Board; and - review annually the time required from Directors and any other business interest that may result in a conflict.